FlowerWrong/fw-vim/README.md

 ## FlowerWrong's Vim config

 I use `vundle` to manage my plugins.
+Test on ubuntu 14.04

 ## Plugin list